stevenctl/blog/content/posts/tech/3d-autotiling/02-basic-wfc/_index.md

 ![decision tree](tree.jpg)

 We end up with a solid number of possible final states even in our limited example.
+The number of choices is less than or equal to the number of cells.
-The tree depth logically cannot exceed the number of cells we have to fill.
-In practice, we will rarely make a random choice for most cells.
+In practice, we rarely make a random choice for the majority cells.
 After a few essential cells are collapsed, the propagation step chooses by process of elimination.
+The worst case, performance-wise, is if we have so many compatible tiles that we don't quickly prune possibilities in the first few iterations.

 ## Types

-We have a few foundational types that make up the implementation:
+I have a handful of foundational structures in my implementation.

 ### Prototypes